 So before you go any further, there's a bit of soul searching to be done.

-- Best GPS multisport watch and sports wearables 2018Whatever your needs, check out our selection of top running watches
+- Best GPS multisport watch and sports wearables 2019Top sports watches for triathlons, swimming, cycling and more

 - How to use your running watch for interval trainingGetting the most from your GPS wearable for high intensity interval training